0

 Screenshot of TheMarker reporting on silenced testimonies, Michael Laitman, and Hanoch Milwidsky

-The foreign complainant whom TheMarker identified as “C” was a former Kabbalah Laam participant who had left the movement several years earlier.
-She contacted Israeli police by email with a complaint about sexual assaults by Michael Laitman.
-She received an official written confirmation from a police officer: the complaint had been transferred to the investigations department.
-The case did not move.
-Police remembered the complaint existed only after a query from the newspaper.
-In the investigations department, they could not find the complaint itself; they had to be shown their own confirmation letter.
+The foreign complainant whom TheMarker identified as “C” had left Kabbalah La'Am several years earlier.
+She emailed Israeli police with a complaint about sexual assaults by Michael Laitman.
+A police officer sent an official written confirmation: the complaint had been transferred to the investigations department.
+Then it stopped.
+Police acknowledged the complaint only after the newspaper asked about it.
+The investigations department could not find the complaint itself and had to be shown its own confirmation letter.

 Summary visual table of five testimonies connected to accusations against the Bnei Baruch inner circle